scientific-python/specs/spec-0009/index.md

 their status as a project leader (cf. SPEC XXX), ensuring the long-term sustainability of a project.

-The OS communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, social media, blog posts, etc. Having clear guidelines for participation helps maintain a continuous stream of contributions.
+The open source communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, social media, blog posts, etc. Having clear guidelines for participation helps maintain a continuous stream of contributions.